dockstore/dockstore/_docs/getting-started-with-dockstore.md

 [https://www.dockstore.org/containers/quay.io/briandoconnor/dockstore-tool-bamstats:1.25-11](https://www.dockstore.org/containers/quay.io/briandoconnor/dockstore-tool-bamstats:1.25-11)

+**For FireCloud Users** : You have the ability to share hosted workflows through Dockstore.
+This allows for using FireCloud permissions to

 ## Find Other Tools

 You can find tools on the Dockstore website or also through the `dockstore tool search` command line option.